mctrl-io/mctrl/README.md

   That's MY statement of dedication to Mission CTRL, before all of you, and before my Lord.

   Founders of crypto projects often assure their backers by saying they're doxxed.
 Well, I'm doxxed in that sense (@ismashrobots), but I also have this fact to bring to your attention, which you can also bank on: I confess to being doxxed before God, and so I'm one motivated fella to follow my Lord Jesus Christ in every word, thought and deed.
-If you've listened this far, you know that means I'm already on MetaMission with all I've got.
+If you've read this far, you know that means I'm already on MetaMission with all I've got.

   Otter: You really went off there.

   Fox: Sorry.

   Otter: It's cool.
 But you could've said all that in chat and saved me a trip to your hole in the desert.
-Where's your bird-wife.
+Where's your bird-wife?

   Fox: Raven.

-  Otter: A Raven's a bird, bro.
+  Otter: Yeah, I know.
+A Raven's a bird, bro.
 And she's your wife, right?
 Bird, wife.
 Bird-wife.

   Fox: Have it your way, Otter.